Actipro/Avalonia-Controls/Documentation/topics/themes/image-provider.md

 SVG images are not natively supported in Avalonia but can be used in Avalonia via a third-party "Svg.Controls.Skia.Avalonia" NuGet package.
 Since SVG images are external to Avalonia itself, the default implementation of [ImageProvider](xref:@ActiproUIRoot.Media.ImageProvider) does not support their adaptation.

 A special `SvgImageProvider` class that inherits [ImageProvider](xref:@ActiproUIRoot.Media.ImageProvider) and implements adaptation of SVG images from that NuGet package is available.
-This class is open source and included in the sample project's "Shared Library / Dynamic Image" sample.
+This class is open source and included in the sample project's "Shared Library / Dynamic Image (SVG)" sample.
 Its source can be copied to your own application and used to adapt SVG images.

 This code shows how to configure the default image provider to support SVG files.